xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 ## Update the Web

+- in the `develop` branch
 - commit the `xpack.github.io` project; use a message like **xPack OpenOCD v0.10.0-15 released**
 - wait for the GitHub Pages build to complete
-- remember the post URL, since it must be updated in the release page
+- the result is in https://xpack.github.io/web-preview/news/

 ## Publish on the npmjs server